xbeat/Machine-Learning/README.md

 Introduction to Tree-Based Models

 Tree-based models are powerful machine learning techniques used for both classification and regression tasks.
 They work by partitioning the feature space into regions and making predictions based on these partitions.
 In this slideshow, we'll explore how to improve your tree-based modeling skills using Python.

+## Visualizing PCA Relationships with Scatter Plots

+Fundamentals of PCA Visualization

+Principal Component Analysis (PCA) dimensionality reduction commonly uses scatter plots to visualize relationships between principal components.
+These plots reveal patterns, clusters, and variance explained by the first two or three components, which typically capture the most significant data variation.

+## 3D Graphics Foundations Rendering Triangles in Python

+Understanding 3D Coordinate Systems in Python

+The foundation of 3D graphics begins with understanding coordinate systems.
+In computer graphics, we represent points in 3D space using vectors containing X, Y, and Z coordinates.
+Python's numpy library provides efficient tools for handling these coordinate systems.

 ## Variational Lossy Autoencoder in Python